 As many of her obituaries have made clear, Margaret Thatcher is largely remembered as a conviction politician.
 Because of this, it's easy to overlook the hugely significant role she played in the development of modern political communication.

-The real importance of what was being communicated by this and the other privatisation campaigns was the idea that stocks and shares were no longer the domain of an exclusive elite.
+The most memorable of these was a campaign for British Gas made by BMP which launched a nationwide campaign to track down 'Sid' - a fictional character who needed to be told about the opportunity to make a fast buck by buying shares in the privatised company when the government sold it.The real importance of what was being communicated by this and the other privatisation campaigns was the idea that stocks and shares were no longer the domain of an exclusive elite.
 The ideological principle that lay behind this notion also brought about the discounted sale of council-owned property to householders that led directly to the 1980s property bubble.

 But not all government communication during the Thatcher era was connected to financial opportunity.
 The shadow of AIDS loomed large in the 1980s and the COI reflected this in a notorious awareness campaign that urged us not to "die of ignorance".
 John Hurt's portentous timbre made it look like the opening sequence of a post-apocalyptic drama and it famously terrified many who watched it.
 Given the seriousness of the HIV epidemic, perhaps this was the jolt that some people needed, but it probably helped to provoke prejudice against groups perceived to be vulnerable to the virus as much as it scared anyone into avoiding unprotected sex.

+The term 'Thatcher's children' is sometimes applied to politicians like David Cameron and George Osborne who are wedded to her ideologically, but it can also be used to describe a certain type who emerged during the 1980s.
+These were the greedy young men who made 'loads of money' from the deregulated financial services industry.
 Advertising has had a lot of fun with these characters over the years, never more so than in a 1995 commercial for Audi which mercilessly lampooned this archetype.
 If - as many of her detractors are suggesting - Margaret Thatcher faces divine retribution for the perceived sins of her premiership then perhaps her destiny is to watch this commercial on an endless loop... an eternally foul reminder of the true nature of her legacy.